-Mission Statement: Bloom is a non‐profit organization that provides complimentary wardrobes to men, women, and children who are transitioning to a life of self‐reliance.
+Mission Statement: Bloom is a non‐profit organization that provides complimentary wardrobes to children, women, and men who are transitioning to a life of self‐reliance.

 Our clients are among the low income or working poor populations who are referred by supporting social services agencies.
 The population served includes participants in substance abuse recovery programs, victims of spousal abuse, as well as others who are homeless, jobless, or suffering from economic hardship.
 Bloom not only provides clothes to satisfy the requirements of the workplace, but also to enhance the social and recreational needs of our clients who are working to transition to a life of self‐sufficiency.
 Bloom is the only non-profit in the United States to provide wardrobes for the entire family at no fee to the client.

 On the initial visit, two personal shoppers work with each client, offering a personalized wardrobe consultation and professional dressing.
 Each client receives a two-week, mix-and-match wardrobe and accessories.
 After six months, the client may schedule a second appointment to receive a change of season wardrobe.
 More than 60 people volunteer as personal shoppers to our clients.
 They help clients choose an appropriate, functional and flattering wardrobe in a collaborative and nurturing environment that helps build self esteem.

 1999: Image for Success was founded by Barbara Lee.
 The organization was originally established to serve the needs of women in Marin County’s welfare-to-work program.
 Image for Success began its mission by working in collaboration with two other agencies and partnered with Cal Works (a welfare to work program) and Homeward Bound of Marin (dedicated to eliminating homelessness).
 Initially Cal Works helped us identify women in need and Homeward Bound provided us with office space.